Exopy/exopy/docs/source/user_guide/first_steps.rst

 .. note::

     If you installed a broken extension package, Ecpy may fail to start.
-If that is the case, the application should display a dialog explaining the issue.
-The easiest way to fixit is to uninstall the offending package and report the bug to its maintainer.
-If nothing works, and you have already set the application directory, you can give alook at the log file.
+In that case, the application should display a dialog explaining the issue.
+The easiest way to fix it is to uninstall the offending package and report the bug to its maintainer.
+If nothing works (and you have already set the application directory), you can have a look at the log file.
     If nothing works do not hesitate to contact the maintainer.

 .. note::

     Ecpy is made out of different plugins providing different capabilities.
-    To make the application start up faster, only the needed plugin are actually started when the application starts.
-When a new plugin starts, if any error happens a dialog will show up describing the errors that occurred.
+    To speed up the application start-up, only the needed plugin are actually started when launching it.
+When a new plugin starts, a dialog will show up describing the error(s) if any occurred.
 At any time you can access a summary of those issues under the menu **Tools/Show errors report**.

 Creating a measure
 ------------------